scottc95665-work/dora/README.md

 Assuming that Dora's IP address is 192.168.99.100, the Dora should be able to handle **GET** requests like:

     % curl -X GET --header 'Accept: application/json' http://192.168.99.100:8080/application

+## Running docker container with Dora in secured mode

+Security is enabled by default in Dora.
+To run Dora in secured mode, simply omit `-e XPACK_ENABLED=false` from the docker commands above.
+Or use `-e XPACK_ENABLED=true`.

 ## Building and publishing docker image with Elasticsearch + X-Pack